KonstantinSviridov/stuff/documentation/GettingStartedHighLevel.md

 // Parse our RAML file with all the dependencies var api = raml.loadApiSync(fName);
 console.log(JSON.stringify(api.toJSON(), null, 2));
+var apiNode = api.highLevel();

 ```

 Run ```node getting_started.js``` again.
 If you see the JSON reflecting RAML file AST in the output, then RAML was parsed correctly.
 `toJSON` method is a useful tool for debugging, but should not be relied upon by JS RAML Parser users to actually analyze and modify RAML AST.

+## High Level AST Overview

+The [`IHighLevelNode`]() and [`IAttribute`]() instances are the bricks which high level AST is constructed of.
+`IHighLevelNode` instances represent complex RAML structures such as `Api`, `Resource`, `TypeDeclaration` etc, and
+`IAttribute` instances represent values of those properties which may have scalars (or scalar arrays) as values, for example, `title`, `relativeUri`, `type` or `is`.
+If property value is an array, each array element is represented by a separate `IAttribute` instance.

+Note that the same property may have scalar and complex value.
+For instance, `TypeDeclaration.type` may contain a string or an inline type declaration. `IAttribute` instance behavior would be slightly different in the former case.
+All cases of `IAttribute` representing non scalar value are considered separately in [Non Scalar Attributes](#non-scalar-attributes).

 ## Basics of parsing

-`api` variable stores the root of AST.
+`apiNode` variable stores the root of high level AST.
 Its children and properties can be traversed and analyzed to find out the structure of RAML file.

 Open `documentation` folder in the root of the cloned repository and open index.html file in web browser.